An Unexpected Year Spent in AI

 How well these dimensions map to the data related to your business use case depends on how well you’ve built your embedding space.

 But!
-Most people aren’t getting started aren’t training their own embeddings models for their specific use case, and are instead relying on off the shelf, generic embeddings models to apply to their business problems.
+Most people getting started aren’t training their own embeddings models for their specific use case, and are instead relying on off the shelf, generic embeddings models to apply to their business problems.

 This blind application of generalized embeddings models over traditional search can lead to worse results, and less easily debuggable systems.